-In the Board's view, paying base salaries or fees competitive in the markets in which the Company operates will be a first step to attracting and retaining talented, qualified and effective executives.
+In the Board's view, paying base salaries which are competitive in the markets in which the Company operates is a first step to attracting and retaining talented, qualified and effective executives.
 Competitive salary information on comparable companies within the industry is compiled from a variety of sources, including surveys conducted by independent consultants and national and international publications.
 Comparable companies included but were not limited to: Signal Gold Inc., Xanadu Mines Limited, Marimaca Copper Corp., and Liberty Gold Corp.
-The Company's peer group was determined by identifying mineral exploration issuers listed on the TSX with comparable market capitalizations (using the estimated market capitalization for Coppernico).
-The Company plans to apply to list its Common Shares on the TSX in 2022 and has initiated this process.
+In selecting peer group companies, the Compensation Committee primarily looks for public companies that are comparable in terms of business and size (using the estimated market capitalization for Coppernico), and more specifically have similarities with: the fundraising requirements for exploration activities; their executive team based in Vancouver, Canada; Spanish speaking skills; copper exploration experience; experience in South American mineral exploration and extraction; and experience with business management and contract negotiation in the mineral exploration field.
+The Company plans to seek a listing on a recognized stock exchange once it achieves minimum listing requirements of that exchange.